Guiding General Ethical Principles for Psychoanalysts

 This joint committee of the Society and Institute is available to any patient, student, candidate, or faculty member who may have a concern about the competency or ethical behavior of any psychoanalyst whether in an educational or clinical situation.
 The committee will handle all concerns or complaints confidentially.
 An inquiry may be initiated through consulting the co-chairs Harvey H. Falit, M.D. or Maxine Grumet, Ph.D. or any of the committee members: Nancy Blieden Ph.D., Marcy Broder, M.S.W., Charles Burch, Ph.D., Lena Ehrlich, Ph.D., Barbara Killian, M.D., Ivan Sherick, Ph.D. or Margaret Walsh, Ph.D.
 The major thrust of this committee is consultation and mediation.
 Early discussion of complaints tends to prevent more serious ethical violations in the future.
 For further information, please contact any of the above listed committee members.

-If you believe there is an ethical complaint against any member of the Michigan Psychoanalytic Institute or Society, please contact any member of the Ethics Committee.
-Members are: Mary Adams, LMSW, Carol Barbour, PhD, Ronald Benson, MD, Daniel Blake, PhD, Joshua Ehrlich, PhD, Linda Gold, LMSW, Michael Singer, PhD, Dushyant Trivedi, MD.
+If you believe there is an ethical complaint against any member of the Michigan Psychoanalytic Institute or Society, an inquiry may be initiated by contacting the chair, Michael Singer, Ph.D., or any member of the Ethics Committee.
+Members are: Mary Adams, LMSW, Carol Barbour, PhD, Ronald Benson, MD, Daniel Blake, PhD, Joshua Ehrlich, PhD, and Linda Gold, LMSW.